 As my colleagues at the office say, “significant positive change comes from great partnerships.”
 As a leading organization in the subject matter, PYXERA Global outlines six components for successful tri-sector partnerships:

 - Invest time: The first step in every partnership process involves researching and identifying potential partners.
 A good way to do this is by mapping the stakeholders in the ecosystem and then identifying their respective goals.
 The goals of different parties may not necessarily be aligned, however the best outcomes originate from different actors with complementary objectives.

 - Define the Partnership: After identifying the best potential partners across all three sectors, define the needs of each partner, and set the terms of the partnership to reach a mutual understanding.

 - Develop an Implementation Plan: Once the partners agree to collaborate, it’s time to get down to business!
 This step relates to the project in question, or the partnership area, where all parties draft a roadmap of their collaboration and define next steps.

 - Assess Successes and Challenges: As the partnership unfolds, partners need to define key performance indicators and the success factors of their collaboration.
 This step is crucial for measuring success and an important tool for generating instructive feedback.

-- Adjust Course: Since 90 percent of projects and programs never go as initially planned, this step demands revisiting the charter to determine what adaptations are needed to improve project outcomes and what are the risks related to the updated changes.
+- Adjust Course: Since many projects and programs do not go as initially planned, this step demands revisiting the charter during implementation.
+Make any necessary course corrections to improve project outcomes, taking into account any potential risks.